Esther G. Maynor Honors College

 Students must successfully complete a minimum of one honors course every academic year until 18 hours of honors credit are earned.
 Requests for a waiver of this requirement can be made in writing to the Dean of the Honors College.
 In addition, students are required to maintain GPA requirements as noted above.

-Additional details regarding the Honors College can be located on the Honors College website.
+Additional details regarding the Honors College curriculum and eligibility can be located on the Honors College website.